alex-tomin/screen-time/README.md

 4. Update Release

    1. If build is successful a release will be created automatically with necessary assets - validate manifest and firmware files are attached
+   2. Git tags are automatically added (extracted from project version above)
-   2. Review Release description.
+   3. Review Release description.
-   3. Mark Release as `latest` if you want the updated to automatically pick it up.
+   4. Mark Release as `latest` if you want the updated to automatically pick it up.

 # License